 For the three months ended Sept.
-30, the Houston-based oilfield operator earned $706 million, or 79 cents per share.
+30, the Houston-based company earned $706 million, or 79 cents per share.
+Its earnings were $707 million excluding discontinued operations.
 A year earlier it earned $602 million, or 65 cents per share.

-Looking ahead, Lesar cautioned that Latin America's fourth quarter revenue and margins will be hurt by curtailed activity in Mexico.
-But he said the company still has a positive outlook for the region.
-Halliburton anticipates margin improvement in North America next year as activity expands in the Gulf of Mexico and some initiatives take hold.
+Lesar said that fourth-quarter revenue and margins in Latin America will be hurt by curtailed activity in Mexico, but he said the company still has a positive outlook for the region.